In this article, Clive from cardcollector.co.uk shares his expert advice on how to profit from finding your old childhood Pokémon cards.

 This is why card grading has gained huge popularity in recent years.
 For the right cards, it can seriously increase the value.

-PSA is based in the United States, but I use a trusted middleman service here in the UK called Ark Grading, should you choose to go down this route.
+PSA is based in the United States, but I use a trusted middleman service here in the UK called Ark Grading if should you choose to go down this route.

 Wrapping up

-Remember though, the key takeaway is that the market isn’t as hot as it was a few years ago, so don’t expect a huge windfall unless your cards tick all the boxes for rarity, condition and desirability.
+Remember, though, that the key takeaway is that the market isn’t as hot as it was a few years ago, so don’t expect a huge windfall unless your cards tick all the boxes for rarity, condition, and desirability.

 Thanks for reading!